About principal certifiers

 The principal certifier:

-• oversees the development’s construction phase and
+• oversees the construction phase of the development and

 • completes mandatory building inspections, known as critical stage inspections, to make sure that building standards are met.